UPPMAX/HPC-python/docs/day2/interactive.rst

 Running `sum-2args.py` in an interactive session

-.. exercise:: HPC2N, UPPMAX, LUNARC, and NSC
+.. exercise:: HPC2N, UPPMAX, LUNARC, NSC, and PDC

    Run the script using ``srun``: